 Dates Third Sunday of every month April – September.
 Please check the calendar for availability as sometimes these may conflict with our events (particularly in May and September) and may not therefore be available that month.

 Times The tours start at 1100 and 1400 and usually last for approximately 3 hours although you can choose to leave earlier if you wish.
-A volunteer will escort you back to the entrance door on request.
+A volunteer will escort you back to the entrance door on request as the external door has to remain locked whilst on site for security reasons.

-Availability Tours are restricted to a maximum of 25 visitors per tour for safety and comfort reasons.
+Availability Tours are restricted to a maximum of 25 visitors per tour for safety and comfort reasons and must be booked in advance.
+Unbooked visitors may be refused access if tours are full.

-Photography Visitors are welcome to take video, photographs and utilise photographic opportunities with our re-enactors.
+Photography Visitors are welcome to take video, photographs and utilise photographic opportunities with our re-enactors when they are present.
 Please note that we do not allow the use of drones or other aerial recording devices within the fort for safety reasons.

 Disability access We regret that due to the nature of the site and the access difficulties the Drop Redoubt is not suitable for wheelchair access or visitors with limited mobility.
 Access to the ditches is through a small tunnel with limited headroom for approx. 3-4 feet.
 There are steps into the fort and access to the vast majority of the fort requires navigating at least 70 steps.